seananderson/metafolio/inst/ms/ms.md

 value was at the mean environmental tolerance.

-Combining salmon population dynamics, fishing, and environmental dynamics, we illustrate the components of an example simulation in Fig. 3.
+Combining salmon population dynamics, fishing, and environmental dynamics, we illustrate the components of an example simulation in Fig. 3 and the effect of varying parameters from their base values in Fig. S2.

 ## Conservation rules of thumb